Hedayat Amin Arsala

-Education
+Early life and education

 An ethnic Pashtun, Arsala grew up in Kabul, Afghanistan, where he attended high school.
+The powerful family Arsala originated from the Nangarhar Province, with his cousins Haji Abdul Qadeer, Din Mohammad and Abdul Haq and his ancestors Wazir Arsala Khan and Aminullah Khan also stemming from this family.
 He completed his BA and MA in Economics, also focusing on international relations, at Southern Illinois University (SIU) in the United States of America.
 He also completed the course work and qualifying exams for a PhD in Economics at George Washington University, in Washington, D.C.
 In May 2008, SIU conferred an honorary doctorate on Arsala for his distinguished services to Afghanistan.